National Baptist Convention, USA: Convention splits

 In 1897, during the Elias Camp Morris administration, a group of National Baptist pastors left the convention and formed the Lott Carey Foreign Mission Convention.
 The separation was centered on two issues: the location of the foreign mission board and greater cooperation with White Baptists.
+During the same administration one year prior, Charles Harrison Mason and Charles Price Jones preached Wesleyan-Holiness doctrine in local Baptist churches, leading to their expulsion; these two would then become the founders of the Church of God in Christ and Church of Christ (Holiness).

-The second split, also during Morris's presidency, came in 1915 over ownership and operation of the National Baptist Publishing Board.
-The National Baptist Publishing Board was the most successful agency and was led by R. H. Boyd.
-Leaders and pastors of the convention became suspicious of the actions of the board when they did not receive the reports they thought due them.
-A debate ensued concerning the ownership.
+The second major split came in 1915 over the ownership and operation of the National Baptist Publishing Board.
+The National Baptist Publishing Board was the most successful agency, led by R. H. Boyd.
+Leaders and pastors of the convention became suspicious of the actions of the board when they did not receive the reports they thought were due them, and a debate ensued.

-Those who supported Boyd and his view that the board was independent of the convention formed the National Baptist Convention of America.
-It became known as the Unincorporated Convention (now the National Baptist Convention of America International, Inc.).
+Those who supported Boyd's view that the board was independent of the convention formed the National Baptist Convention of America.
+It became known as the Unincorporated Convention (now the National Baptist Convention of America, International).
 Because of the question of incorporation, leaders who remained in the original convention led a movement to incorporate their organization.
 The constitution was amended in 1916 and the convention was later incorporated, taking the name of National Baptist Convention, USA, Inc.

-During the Joseph Jackson tenure, a third split occurred in the convention.
-The two key issues were tenure and the lack of support of the civil rights movement.
-The Civil Rights movement of the 1950s and 1960s, known for increased public activism, demonstrations and protests was highly controversial in many Baptist churches.
-Often the ministers preached spiritual salvation rather than political activism.
+During the Joseph Jackson administration, a third split occurred over tenure and lack of support for the civil rights movement.
+The civil rights movement of the 1950s and 1960s, known for increased public activism, demonstrations, and protests was highly controversial in many Baptist churches, as ministers often preached spiritual salvation as opposed to political activism.